Ruby Cairo (1993) from Johnny Web (Uncle Scoopy)

 So far, not bad at all.

 Unfortunately, she then proceeded tediously across the world from bank to bank to bank, getting big stacks of money from each one until she reached Berlin, where she found that someone had withdrawn the money just before she arrived.
-Given the fact that nobody else had access to the baseball cards, she knew that the person withdrawing the money must have been Johnny Faro, her not-quite-dead husband.
+Given the fact that nobody else had access to the baseball cards, she knew that the person withdrawing the money must have been her husband, and that he was therefore not quite dead yet.

 What about ol' Schindler?
 I don't have any idea why Liam Neeson was in the film at all.
-He was a professor who was feeding the poor in the third world, and Bessie ran into him more than once as she followed the money and her husband.
-His relevance was peripheral.
+He was a professor who was feeding the poor in the third world, and Bessie ran into him more than once as she followed the trail leading to her husband and his money.
+Neeson's relevance was purely peripheral.
 Bessie and the professor had a brief and sweet encounter, a kiss or two which promised to turn into a romance, but didn't.

 What about Jack Thompson?
 I think he had three lines of meaningless dialogue like, "drive carefully, mate."

-1. It includes the complete, uncut film in a widescreen aspect ratio.
+1. It not only includes the complete, uncut film, but presents it in a theatrical widescreen aspect ratio.

 Unfortunately, the DVD has two other problems which prevent me from recommending it